ml-retrospectives/icml2020/_pages/01_call.md

 #### Formatting instructions

 We will follow the same formatting instructions as in the main NeurIPS conference.
-In short, all submissions must be in PDF format and at most 8 pages long; the appendix can have unlimited length.
+In short, all submissions must be in PDF format and at most 8 pages long (shorter is fine, we encourage authors to be concise); the appendix can have unlimited length.
 Submissions will be **double-blind**, so you should submit an anonymous preprint.

 You must format your submission using the NeurIPS 2020 [LaTeX style file](https://neurips.cc/Conferences/2020/PaperInformation/StyleFiles).
 The maximum file size for submissions is 50MB.
 Submissions that violate the NeurIPS style (e.g., by decreasing margins or font sizes) or page limits may be rejected without further review.